Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Technical Background

 \subsection{Supervised Machine Learning}

 In this section, we discuss supervised machine learning mainly for two reasons.
-First, supervised learning models are simpler and easier to understand in comparison with their physics-based counterparts.
+First, supervised learning models are simpler and easier to understand than their physics-based counterparts.
 Therefore, we create a baseline data-driven regression model to train in a supervised learning fashion.
 Second, we aim to highlight the effect of scale disparity on learning when the domain objective is replaced with physics.
-Supervised machine learning is the task of finding a parametric model function that maps the input data to its corresponding supervised labels \cite{murphy2012machine}.
+Supervised machine learning is finding a parametric model function that maps the input data to its corresponding supervised labels \cite{murphy2012machine}.
 The model is trained until it can extract the embedded patterns and relationships between the pair of input-label data.
-During testing, the model is expected to yield accurate predictions when presented with never-before-seen data.
+The model is expected to yield accurate predictions when presented with never-before-seen data during testing.
 Supervised learning of the solution $u(\boldsymbol{x})$ given a set of training data $\{ \boldsymbol{x}^{(i)},u^{(i)} \}_{i=1}^{i=N_{\Omega}}$ in the domain $\Omega$ and a set of training data $\{ \boldsymbol{x}^{(i)},g^{(i)} \}_{i=1}^{i=N_{\partial \Omega}}$ on the boundary $\partial \Omega$, can be achieved by training a neural network model parameterized by $\theta$ on the following objective function

 where $\mathcal{L}_{\Omega}(\theta)$ is the objective function in the domain $\Omega$

 $\mathcal{L}_{\partial \Omega}(\theta)$ is the objective function on the boundary $\partial \Omega$